 In CF patients, high levels of a chemical called immunoreactive trypsinogen, or IRT, is released from the pancreas.
 IRT is normally very low or undetectable in the blood of healthy individuals.
 However, in some cases, IRT levels may be high in newborns due to premature birth or a stressful delivery.
-Therefore the IRT test will be accompanied by other tests for a definitive diagnosis of CF.
+Therefore, the IRT test must be accompanied by other tests for a definitive diagnosis of CF.

-A blood or saliva sample can be taken for a DNA test.
-This will check for known mutations in the CFTR gene that cause CF. In some U.S. states and in the U.K., this is carried out as part of the newborn screening.
+A blood or saliva sample can be taken for genetic testing.
+This will be used to check for known mutations in the CFTR gene.
+In some U.S. states and in the U.K., this is carried out as part of newborn screening.

-Prenatal screening may be offered if the parents are known to be carriers of a CFTR mutation.
+Prenatal screening may be offered if the parents are known or suspected to be carriers of a CFTR mutation.
 Using a technique called amniocentesis, a sample of the amniotic fluid (the liquid surrounding the developing baby, which contains cells shed from the fetus) is taken and a DNA test is carried out.
 Alternatively, chorionic villus sampling may be used to collect a small piece of placenta for genetic testing.
 The procedure can be performed transabdominally (through the abdomen) or transcervically (through the cervix).
 The placenta contains genetic material from the fetus and can be used to test for CF.

-Genetic testing may also be carried out to confirm what mutation is the cause of CF in a patient.
+Genetic testing also may be carried out to confirm the type of mutation that is causing CF in a patient.
 This can be useful, as different known mutations are associated with different symptoms, and many treatments are targeted toward a specific mutation.

-The sweat test is commonly carried out to confirm or rule out a diagnosis of CF. CF patients have very salty sweat due to high levels of chloride (a component of salt) and, unlike the IRT test, the chlorine levels are not normally affected by other factors.
+The sweat test is usually carried done to confirm or rule out a diagnosis of CF. CF patients have very salty sweat due to high levels of chloride (a component of salt) and, unlike the IRT test, the chlorine levels are not normally affected by other factors.

-In general, the baby will be at least two weeks old before enough sweat can be produced for the test to be viable.
+In general, a baby will be at least two weeks old before enough sweat can be produced for the test to be viable.
 During the test, sweat production is stimulated with a minor electrical pulse.
-The chlorine levels in the collected sweat are measured in a laboratory, with a high concentration of chlorine indicating a positive test for CF.
+The chlorine levels in the collected sweat are measured in a laboratory.
+A high concentration of chlorine indicates a positive result for CF.

-In older children and adults who were not previously diagnosed with CF, but show the symptoms of the condition, other tests may also be done, including chest and sinus x rays, lung function tests, tests for pancreatic enzymes in stool samples (fecal elastase), and tests for bacteria associated with CF.
+In older children and adults who were not previously diagnosed with CF, but show the symptoms of the condition, other tests may be done, including chest and sinus CT scans, lung function tests, tests for pancreatic enzymes in stool samples (fecal elastase), and tests for bacteria associated with CF.